korginc/logue-sdk/platform/drumlogue/ripplerx/PROGRESS.md

 - **[FIXED]** Replaced the fragile, state-based sample loading mechanism with a "just-in-time" model.
 The `NoteOn` function now directly fetches sample data from the OS when a note is triggered.
 - **[REMOVED]** Deleted the `loadConfigureSample` and `clearSampleState` functions, which were triggered by the UI, in favor of the more robust `NoteOn`-based loading.
 - **[COMPLETED]** Added defensive checks to the `Init` and `NoteOn` functions to ensure all OS-provided sample API pointers are valid before use, preventing potential crashes.
+- **[FIXED]** Corrected a parameter index mismatch between `header.c` and `synth_engine.h` that prevented sample bank and number changes from being recognized by the engine, causing sample loading to fail.

 ## Phase 5: Sound Generation & UI Integration [IN PROGRESS]